Del Real Palace, Valencia: Expansion

-Afterwards, Peter the Ceremonious practically rebuilt it as the residence of the Aragonese monarchs almost entirely, incorporating some very partial remains of the old architecture, and broadened the gardens in the 14th century, keeping in mind to build a true bigger palace.
-John I also enlarged it so as Alfonso the Magnanimous, who, during the few years he resided in Valencia before conquering Naples, consolidated it as a royal residence and made considerable expenses to turn it into one of the best regal palaces in the Crown of Aragon.
-His wife, queen Maria, for whom it was one of her most favoured residences, lived there permanently with her court.
+Afterwards, Peter the Ceremonious practically rebuilt it as the residence of the Aragonese monarchs almost entirely, incorporating some very partial remains of the old architecture, and broadened the gardens in the 14th century, intending to build a true royal palace.
+John I also enlarged it, as did Alfonso the Magnanimous, who, during the few years he resided in Valencia before conquering Naples, consolidated it as a royal residence and made considerable expenses to turn it into one of the best royal palaces in the Crown of Aragon.
+His wife, Queen Maria, for whom it was one of her most favoured residences, lived there permanently with her court.
 From there she governed the peninsular kingdoms of the Crown of Aragon while her husband was away.
 Inventories of that time indicate that it was a sumptuously decorated palace, with abundant tapestries, paintings and rich furniture.
-Ferdinand the Catholic, Germaine of Foix and the Duke of Calabria also improved the facilities.
+Ferdinand the Catholic, Germaine of Foix and Ferdinand, Duke of Calabria also improved the facilities.

 The palace was composed of two attached bodies, called Real Vell (Old Real) and Real Nou (New Real).
 The old Arab building had a central courtyard and four towers.
 There were two patios in the new part.
 The main halls, where audiences, parties and receptions were held, were on the first floor.
 There were gardens with ponds and exotic plants brought on purpose from America, and a menagerie with lions, bears, deer, pheasants, peacocks and other animals.
-Some of those gardens are the current Viveros.
+Some of those gardens are the current Viveros garden.

-In the early modern period (16th and 17th centuries) it was the residence of the viceroys of Valencia, and also headquarters of the Cancelleria Reial (Royal Chancery) of the kingdom of Valencia archive, created by Alfonso the Magnanimous, and originating part of the current Archive of the Kingdom of Valencia.
-Subsequently, in the 18th century, after the Nueva Planta decree, it also served as the residence of the captain generals.
+In the early modern period (16th and 17th centuries) it was the residence of the viceroys of Valencia, and also headquarters of the Cancelleria Reial (Royal Chancery) of the Kingdom of Valencia archive, created by Alfonso the Magnanimous, and originating part of the current Archive of the Kingdom of Valencia.
+Subsequently, in the 18th century, after the Nueva Planta decrees, it also served as the residence of the captain generals.

-Thereupon it underwent major work; the inner and external structure was modified, the Gothic windows that made it had a medieval look were removed, and an arched gallery was added on the main façade.
+Thereupon it underwent major work; the inner and external structure was modified, the Gothic windows that gave it a medieval look were removed, and an arched gallery was added on the main façade.
 Captain general of Valencia from 1721 to 1737, the nobleman of Italian origin Luigi Reggio, 4th prince of Campofiorito, took the initiative to organise in the Real Gardens the first opera performances ever played in Valencia.

-Thus, the Palace had a long history with numerous extensions and reforms that made him the recipient of a cluster of architectural experiences, reflecting constructive ways and forms of different eras lived.
+Thus, the palace had a long history with numerous extensions and rebuilding that made it an example of numerous architectural styles, reflecting the eras of its existence.